asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 The [jindisksetup](../../user-cli/) is the command line interface for creating, accessing, and managing encrypted JinDisk devices.
 The [dm-jindisk](../../kernel-module/) a new Linux [device mapper](https://docs.kernel.org/admin-guide/device-mapper/index.html) target that takes JinDisk as a type of secure block devices to Linux.

-In this demo, we use the CLI and the kernel module to format a blank disk to an encrypted disk.
+In this demo, we use the CLI and the kernel module to 1) format a blank disk to an encrypted disk and 2) open an encrypted disk.

+We provide [scripts](./in-VM/setup-scripts/) to facilitate the installation of JinDisk on Linux and to enable it inside the Linux initramfs.
+These scripts are reusable on Ubuntu and can be adopted on other Linux distributions with minor modifications.

 ### Initramfs hooks